-This release adds the capability for users to cancel a Hyperscale Job Execution once the unload task of the execution has been finished.
-This will result in the cancellation of all ongoing processes related to masking and load tasks.

-Introduction of Delimited Files Connector This release introduces a delimited files connector that can be used to mask large delimited flat files (with a delimiter of single character length) available on an NES location.
-The connector splits the large into user delimiter of single character length) available on an NFS location.
-The connector splits the large into userprovided chunks, passes it to the masking service, and joins back.

-• In this release, we're excluding pre-load and post-load processes for empty tables, leading to enhanced performance in scenarios where datasets contain empty tables.
+- · Job cancellation Phase 4 - This release adds the capability for users to cancel a Hyperscale Job Execution once the unload task of the execution has been finished.
+This will result in the cancellation of all ongoing processes related to masking and load tasks. - Introduction of Delimited Files Connector - This release introduces a delimited files connector that can be used to mask large delimited flat files (with a delimiter of single character length) available on an NFS location.
+The connector splits the large into user-provided chunks, passes it to the masking service, and joins back. - In this release, we're excluding pre-load and post-load processes for empty tables, leading to enhanced performance in scenarios where datasets contain empty tables.